cosmos/cosmos-sdk/docs/architecture/adr-005-modular-server.md

 ### Backwards Compatibility

-> All ADRs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
-The ADR must explain how the author proposes to deal with these incompatibilities.
-ADR submissions without a sufficient backwards compatibility treatise may be rejected outright.

 This ADR introduces significant changes to the `Server`, and `Config` concrete types due to the refactor.
 It also updates as well as to the `servertypes.Application` interface.
 In particular it